admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/system-packages-usage-1-ub18.md

     - in case a repository is unmaintained, you won't get updates of the software
         - especially important when using _not so popular_ tools that don't have a big and active community
     - in case the development is too fast, the repository maintainer may can't keep up and provide _outdated_ versions in the repository
-        - e.g. Ubuntu Bionic only inlcudes [Nginx version 1.14](https://packages.ubuntu.com/bionic/nginx).
+        - e.g. Ubuntu Bionic only includes [Nginx version 1.14](https://packages.ubuntu.com/bionic/nginx).
 In case you need the most recent version 1.15, you'll need to add the [repository maintained by Nginx](https://launchpad.net/~nginx/+archive/ubuntu/development)
     - when a tool is installed manually - and not through a repository - you do need to check for updates yourself and can't use _apt update_

     It's usually better to use official or community supported repositories then manually checking for updates.